michael-amiethyst/homebrew-bashpile/docs/roadmap.md

 # Soon

-1. Anonymous blocks and lexical scoping
-2. Functions + tags
+1. Functions + tags
-3. Forward Declarations for Functions
+2. Forward Declarations for Functions
    1. (impl note: use a TokenStreamRewriter, page 209 of the Antlr4 book)
-4. Floats

 # Later
 Automatic script line detection